codeforpdx/dwellingly-db-DO-NOT-USE/README.md

 4. cd into `/dwellingly-db/functions`
 5. `$ npm install`
 6. `$ firebase login`
-7. follow login instructions, if asked to overwrite anything, select no
+7. Follow login instructions and login using the email you provided earlier.
+If asked to overwrite anything, select no
 8. `$ npm run build:dev` to generate the lib folder to be served
 9. `$ npm run serve` to start the server on localhost:7777, must be run from `/dwellingly-db/functions`
 10. OPTIONAL: `$ npm run server` for a verbose debugging script when starting the server